+Discounting

-Discounting The Bank considers the time value of money when estimating ECL.
+The Bank considers the time value of money when estimating ECL.
 ECLs are discounted to the reporting date for each account and financial instrument.

-Use of The Bank measures ECL of a financial instrument with available information at the reporting date about past events, current conditions and forecasts of future economic conditions.
+Use of reasonable and supportable information Assessment of The Bank measures ECL of a financial instrument with available information at the reporting date about past events, current conditions and forecasts of future economic conditions.

-supportable information Assessment of expected changes

-to exposures
+expected changes committed facilities to exposures